Extreme operating excellence in life

 While in university I always felt uncomfortable with the way I carried myself, from a professional and academic perspective.
 At first, I thought I had recklessly lost my work ethic, and refused to believe I had a foundational disinterest in the things I had chosen to study.
 Switching wasn’t an option, because I thought it would represent “losing” the mental battle with myself — that my procrastination and laziness were forcing me to take an easier path, and I wasn’t okay to let myself stoop that low.

 I started exploring VC, interned at a high-growth fintech startup, and started passion reading about economics and law.
-Things of true core interest.
+Things of true interest.
 Though it didn’t feel like I had found the right outlet, because engineering courses were still my “day job”.

-Life until that point granted a default outlet and purpose—school—and I loved trying to be great at the ‘main thing’; the pursuit of excellence felt intrinsically good.
+Life until that point granted a default outlet and purpose (school) and I loved trying to be great at the ‘main thing’; the pursuit of excellence felt intrinsically good.
 I didn’t see all the time I had to put in as ‘effort’.

 Rediscovering outlets in cycling